F.A.Q.

 What happens if I get sick or have to see a doctor?

-There are paramedics at the fire station near the Sperrer Hotel with a doctor on call 24-7.
+There are paramedics near by with a doctors on call 24-7.
 The doctors will come directly to your room if need be.
 There is a larger clinic at Prien on the Chiemsee Lake, about 16 km and a huge heart hospital in Rosenheim between Munich and Grassau.
 If there is an emergency, call on any staff member and we will get help.

 What should I do if I can’t find my insurance documents before leaving on the trip?

-If you want to take a hard copy with you, simply call (TBA) and they can send a copy directly to your e-mail.
-Their number is (TBA).
 You really don’t need a need to take your confirmation with you.
 If you have a problem, missed connection, health, etc., you will submit a claim when you return.
-If something does come up, keep records of your mishap.
+If something does come up, keep records and receipts of your mishap.

 Will we need to present passports when traveling between Germany and Austria?